ExampleTeam2/lost-and-found/deliverables/ScientificReport/scientific_report.md

 ## Problem description
 Nowadays, images are often automatically enriched with various data from different sensors within devices, including location metadata.
 However, this metadata often gets lost when images are sent through multiple applications or when devices are set not to track locations for privacy reasons.
 As a result, images may initially have metadata, but it is lost when shared with friends or published online.
 This raises the question: Is it possible to re-enrich these images with their location after the metadata is lost?

-The main goal of this student project is to determine if an Image Classification Model can outperform humans in guessing the countries or regions of images based solely on the image itself, without additional information.
+The main goal of this project is to determine if an Image Classification Model can outperform humans in guessing the countries or regions of images based solely on images with low resolution and no additional information.
 ### Project Overview
 This project explores the development of an Image Classification model, focusing on simple street-view images grouped by countries to predict the country where an image was taken.
 Given limited prior experience with Image Classification, this initiative aims to enhance understanding and skills in this domain.
 The first objective is to create a model capable of identifying the country from a given image.
 Building upon this, a second model will be developed to predict the exact region of the image, providing a more precise location than just the country.